Ricardo-Marques/talking-observables/README.md

 ### - It can be difficult to debug

 When using reactive programming, it can be difficult to debug because the code is no longer executed in a linear fashion.
-Instead, the code is executed in response to events, and the source of those events which were fired is not always clear.
+Instead, the code is executed in response to events, and the source of those events is not always clear.

-### - Memory overheads
+### - Memory overhead

  Some applications can become prohibitively memory intensive.
-This is because data streams need to store the published data so that Observers can process that data when they are ready.
+This is because data streams need to store the published data so that observers can process that data when they are ready.
- In practice this is not something that I've dealt with, but it's something to be aware of.
+ In practice this is not an issue that I've encountered, but it's something to be aware of.
 If you're dealing with large event queues you may run into memory issues.

 ## Reactive programming vs Observable programming